Argentina Buys KC-135s — Vipers Now Reach the Falklands

 Argentina has not had real combat air power since 1982.
 Forty-four years after the Falklands, the country flew its last operational Mirage in 2015 and has been making do with subsonic A-4 Skyhawks and IA-63 Pampa trainers ever since.
-That is finally over: the F-16 Vipers are coming, and now Buenos Aires has done something nobody expected — it has bought tankers.
+That is finally over: the F-16 Vipers are coming, and now Buenos Aires has done something nobody expected — it is buying tankers.

-It is the single biggest aerial-mobility upgrade Argentina has made since World War II.
+It would be the single biggest aerial-mobility upgrade Argentina has made since World War II.

 Quick Facts